yhakamay/trapay/README.md

 ## Contribute

 We love your feedbacks and contributions!
 Feel free to open issues and/or PRs.
-You can run TraPay locally just pressing <kbd>fn + F5</kbd>.
+You can run TraPay locally just pressing <kbd>fn</kbd> + <kbd>F5</kbd>.